arcade-group/Handbook/engineering-principles.md

 **Discussing tradeoffs**

-Like all approaches to building software, Arcade’s approach comes with many tradeoffs – including, but certainly not limited to:
+Like all approaches to building software, Stedi’s approach comes with many tradeoffs – including, but certainly not limited to:
 * Managed services, open source libraries, and open standards often have steep learning curves and poor documentation; they are often inflexible and lacking functionality.
 * Managed services are harder to test, slower to iterate against, and harder to diagnose; they are expensive and have unpredictable roadmaps.
 * Maintaining infrastructure as code is tedious and painful.